plurid/action-mail/README.md

 ### Clients

-The `action mail` client listen for new mails, parses them accordingly, and sends the parsed data to the appropriate API endpoint.
+The `action mail` client listens for new mails, parses them accordingly, and sends the parsed data to the appropriate API `endpoint`.

 ### Gmail

-The Gmail Action Mail client is a Google Workspace Add-on which can be installed in gmail.
+The [Gmail Action Mail]((https://plurid.com/action-mail)) client is a Google Workspace Add-on which can be installed in Gmail.

-To use the Action Mail, add a mail providing the required information: `to mail`, `endpoint`, `token`, `public key`.
+To use the Action Mail, `Add Mail` providing the required information: `to mail`, `endpoint`, `token`, `public key`.

 <p align="center">